ChickenProp/pretty-gist/README.md

   gistPrec = ...
 ```

-This is the foundation of what I formerly called the "simple" approach, which is
+This is the foundation of the approach I've implemented in the module
-implemented in the module `Gist.Simple`.
+`Gist.OneClass`.

 There are a few significant complications.
 One is, this won't handle `String`
 well, because that's just `[Char]`.
 Other typeclasses (including `Show`) solve